Polynomiality of surface braid and mapping class group representations: Background

 \subsubsection{Twisted representations}

 Another preliminary is the recollection of the notion of \emph{twisted} representations.

-\begin{defn}[\emph{Category of twisted modules.}] Let $\bA$ be a non-zero associative unital ring and let $R$ be an associative unital $\bA$-algebra.
+\begin{defn}[\emph{Category of twisted modules.}] Let $\bA$ be a non-zero associative unital ring and let $R$ be an associative, unital $\bA$-algebra.
 The category of \emph{twisted $R$-modules}, denoted by $R\lmod^{\tw}$, is defined as follows.
 An object of $R\lmod^{\tw}$ is simply a left $R$-module $V$.
-A morphism $V \to V'$ is an automorphism $\psi \in \Aut_{\bA\Alg}(R)$ of unital $\bA$-algebras together with a morphism $\theta \colon V \to \psi^* (V')$ of left $R$-modules.
+A morphism $V \to V'$ is an automorphism $\psi \in \Aut_{\bA\Alg}(R)$ of unital $\bA$-algebras together with a morphism $\zeta \colon V \to \psi^{*} (V')$ of left $R$-modules.

-We will henceforth set $\bA = \bZ$, so that $\bA$-algebras are just rings.
-From \S\ref{sss:transformation_groups} onwards, we will typically work with group rings $R = \bZ[Q]$. \end{defn}
+We will henceforth set $\bA := \bZ$, so that $\bA$-algebras are just rings.
+From \S\ref{sss:transformation_groups} onwards, we will typically work with group rings $R := \bZ[Q]$ for a given group $Q$. \end{defn}

-A functor $F\colon\langle \cG,\cM\rangle \to R\lmod^{\tw}$ encodes \emph{twisted} $R$-representations.
-More precisely, at the level of group representations, it means that the action of $G_{n}$ on the corresponding $R$-module commutes with the $R$-module structure only up to a ``twist'', i.e.~an action $a_{n}\colon G_{n} \to \Aut_{\Ring}(R)$.
+A functor $F\colon\langle \cG,\cM \rangle \to R\lmod^{\tw}$ encodes \emph{twisted} $R$-representations.
+More precisely, at the level of group representations, it means that the action of $G_{n}$ on the corresponding $R$-module commutes with the $R$-module structure only up to a ``twist'', i.e.~an action $a_{n}\colon G_{n} \to \Aut_{\Ring}(R)$ where $\Ring$ is the category of associative, unital rings.
 When this action $a_{n}$ is trivial, we recover the classical notion of an $R$-representation (also called \emph{genuine} $R$-representation) of the group $G_{n}$.

-Furthermore, the module category $R\lmod$ is by definition the subcategory of $R\lmod^{\tw}$ on the same objects and those morphisms $(\psi,\theta)$ with $\psi=\id_{R}$, so there is a canonical embedding $R\lmod \subset R\lmod^{\tw}$.
-In particular, a representation encoded by a functor $F\colon\langle \cG,\cM\rangle\to R\lmod^{\tw}$ is a \emph{genuine} $R$-representation if and only if $F$ factors through the module subcategory $R\lmod$:
+Furthermore, the module category $R\lmod$ is by definition the subcategory of $R\lmod^{\tw}$ on the same objects and those morphisms $(\psi,\zeta)$ with $\psi=\id_{R}$, so there is a canonical embedding $R\lmod \subset R\lmod^{\tw}$.
+In particular, a representation encoded by a functor $F\colon\langle \cG,\cM \rangle\to R\lmod^{\tw}$ is a \emph{genuine} $R$-representation if and only if $F$ factors through the module subcategory $R\lmod$:

-In any case, representations encoded by functors $\langle \cG,\cM\rangle\to R\lmod^{\tw}$ may always be viewed as \emph{genuine} $\bZ$-module representations.
-Indeed, there is a forgetful functor $R\lmod^{\tw} \to {\bZ}\lmod$, where we forget the $R$-module structure on objects and the $\psi$ component of a morphism $(\psi,\theta)$ in Definition~\ref{def:cat_twisted_modules}.
+In any case, representations encoded by functors $\langle \cG,\cM \rangle\to R\lmod^{\tw}$ may always be viewed as \emph{genuine} $\bZ$-module representations.
+Indeed, there is a forgetful functor $R\lmod^{\tw} \to {\bZ}\lmod$, where we forget the $R$-module structure on objects and the $\psi$ component of a morphism $(\psi,\zeta)$ in Definition~\ref{def:cat_twisted_modules}.
 Hence, we may always form the composite

 in order to view \emph{twisted} $R$-module representations as \emph{genuine} $\bZ$-module representations.